 - (1) A culturally, age-appropriate, accessible and inclusive program is presented to all students at orientation.
-Students who enrol late or miss scheduled orientation sessions are provided with orientation information when they commence. - (2) Orientation topics include, but are not limited to: - (a) a 'Welcome message' - (b) information about the University of Sydney and the College, including College facilities and resources - (c) support services available to assist students and how to access them, including support for coping with academic study and life in Australia, accommodation needs, and services or referrals to assist students with general or personal circumstances that may adversely affect their education in Australia - (d) requirements for course attendance and progress (see the Attendance Policy and Procedures and Monitoring Course Progress Policy and Procedures) - (e) information on services regarding student employment rights and conditions, and how to resolve workplace issues, such as through the Fair Work Ombudsman - (f) information and training for preventing and managing all forms of misconduct, sexual misconduct, bullying, harassment, victimisation and discrimination - (g) information on academic support tutorials for all subjects - (h) the College Code of Conduct - (i) the College policies and procedures - entry requirements of the University of Sydney - (k) introductions to the Careers team who can offer job search advice, having regard to student visa requirements - (I) information on emergency, health and relevant legal services, including emergency evacuation procedures.
+Students who enrol late or miss scheduled orientation sessions are provided with orientation information when they commence. - (2) Orientation topics include, but are not limited to: - (a) a 'Welcome message' - (b) information about the College, including College facilities and resources - (c) support services available to assist students and how to access them, including support for coping with academic study and life in Australia, accommodation needs, and services or referrals to assist students with general or personal circumstances that may adversely affect their education in Australia - (d) requirements for course attendance and progress (see the Attendance Policy and Procedures and Monitoring Course Progress Policy and Procedures) - (e) information on services regarding student employment rights and conditions, and how to resolve workplace issues, such as through the Fair Work Ombudsman